ScottishCovidResponse/inference-for-contact-tracing-model/explain_shap.md

 The magnitude of output change, however, can depend on which other variables are included in the evaluation.
 For example, instead of the difference between all and all-but-one, one could consider the difference between two variables and one variable.
-A natural way to obtain the sensitivity is to use the average the output change across all possible subset of the input variables.
+A natural way to obtain the sensitivity is to average the output changes across all possible subsets of the input variables.
 Let <img src="https://render.githubusercontent.com/render/math?math={\mathcal F}\triangleq\lbrace 1,2,\ldots,d\rbrace">
 be the set of all input variables and <img src="https://render.githubusercontent.com/render/math?math=\widehat{f}_{{\mathcal S}}(\boldsymbol{x})=\widehat{f}(\boldsymbol{x}_{{\mathcal S}})"> where <img src="https://render.githubusercontent.com/render/math?math=\boldsymbol{x}_{{\mathcal S}}"> is obtained by zeroing the input variables of